 Bong Joon-ho is known for great works such as Memories of Murder (2003), The Host (2006), Mother (2009), and Snowpiercer (2013).
 His films are characterised by black humour and social commentary.
 Okja is no exception.
 In a world with an increasing population, a damaged environment and an increase in the shortage of food, Lucy Mirando (Tilda Swinton) of the Mirando Multinational Corporation comes with a solution: create a super piglet – which actually looks like a mix of a cute hippo-pig-elephant.
 In order to create la crème de la crème of meat, these piglets are sent to 26 farmers around the world and after 10 years the best piglet is chosen.
 Fast forward, and the young Mija (Ahn Seo-hyun) has spent almost all her life with Okja, her super piglet, in the farm of her grandfather (Byun Hee-bong).
 However, Okja is taken away by the Mirando Corporation.
 The young Mija is a strong character who is willing to do everything she can to get Okja back.
 In her attempt to rescue Okja, Mija encounters the ALF (Animal Liberation Front) who is willing to help her bring Okja safely back to her farm in the mountains of South Korea.

-On the other side of the story we have the good guys.
+On the other side of the story, we have the good guys.
 They are smart, conscious about the environment and animal rights.
 They fight for what they believe is right.
-Paul Dano as the leader of ALF is a fantastic choice with his calm voice and acting, which is the total opposite of the paranoid and hysterical Lucy Mirando.
+Paul Dano as the leader of ALF is a fantastic choice because of his calm voice and gestures, which is the total opposite of the paranoid and hysterical Lucy Mirando.

 Besides the casting choice, Okja the piglet is amazingly done.
 Her eyes are the powerful weapon that will question your carnivorous appetite.
 Could be Okja a pet or the best meal you would ever have?
 Could you eat your pet?
 What is a pet?
 And how do we determine what we can eat and what not in terms of animals?
 Okja’s eyes look human and some of her actions too, which makes the issue of eating meat more difficult, as the character is ‘humanized’.